orsonteodoro/oiledmachine-overlay/SECURITY.md

 Let's take web browsers for example with two proper remediation periods.

-The first remediation period should start immediately after billing deadline (18th of the month) for early spender personalities.
+The first remediation period should start immediately after the billing deadline (18th of the month) for early spender personalities.
 The browser should be secure ready at the beginning of the month.